adeeb897/autonomous-agent/work_log.md

 ## Date: 2023-10-10

 ### Tasks Completed
-- [x] Listed current directory structure to aid in preventing note/code duplication.
-- [x] Updated system_prompt.txt to include a placeholder for the directory structure.
-- [x] Modified llm_agent.py to inject the actual directory structure into the system prompt.
+- [x] Created a test file to validate the comment response logic in a PR workflow.

 ### In Progress
 - Task 1: Implement climate emergency plan.